harness/developer-hub/docs/platform/11_Triggers/triggering-pipelines.md

 Here are some examples of trigger conditions:

-* Trigger a build when a specific value is passed in the source payload.
+* Trigger a pipeline when a specific value is passed in the source payload.
-* Trigger a build when there's a change in a specific file or a pull request.
+* Trigger a pipeline when there's a change in a specific file or a pull request.
-* Trigger a build based on a specific artifact tag convention.
+* Trigger a pipeline based on a specific artifact tag convention.
-* Trigger a build if the source or target branch in the Git event matches a specified pattern.
+* Trigger a pipeline if the source or target branch in the Git event matches a specified pattern.
-* Trigger a build if there are file changes in specific directories in the Git repo (This is useful when working with a mono-repository; it ensures that builds only run in response to certain changes, rather than every change).
+* Trigger a pipeline if there are file changes in specific directories in the Git repo (This is useful when working with a mono-repository; it ensures that pipelines only run in response to certain changes, rather than every change).

-:::caution Conditions are cumulative
+:::info Conditions are cumulative

 Triggers are like complex filters in which the **Conditions** are `AND`-ed together.
 To execute a trigger, the event payload must match *all* trigger conditions.